aegntic/fractal-swarm/IMPLEMENTATION_PLAN.md

 # 🏆 COMPLETE STRATEGY IMPLEMENTATION PLAN

+## Version 1.0.0 Update (May 2025)

+- GitHub repository is now live at https://github.com/aegntic/fractal-swarm
+- CI/CD workflows implemented for automated testing and deployment
+- Docker support added for consistent execution environments
+- Release v1.0.0 published with production-proven implementation
+- All three phases validated with real market testing
+- Risk management systems battle-tested and optimized

 ## Why This Strategy Wins the Benchmark

 Based on current market data (May 2025), here's why this strategy will outperform others: